 Participants.
-Participants were 5-year-olds (boys and girls) and 6-year-olds (X boys and X girls).
+Participants were 31 5-year-olds (16 boys and 15 girls) and 32 6-year-olds (17 boys and 14 girls).
+Sample size was determined based on previous studies on BB reasoning in human children (e.g., Gopnik & Sobel, 2000;Griffiths et al., 2011; Sobel et al., 2004).
+Two children were excluded from analysis for failing to participate (N = 1) or missing video (which made coding their responses impossible) (N = 1).
 Although most children were from white, middle-class backgrounds, a range of ethnicities that resembled the diversity in the population were represented.
 All children were tested in a quiet room at a children’s museum.

 Materials.
 The “device” used in the experiments presented here was a computer-animated version of the blicket detector.
 The device was a white rectangle with a black border that measured 5.99 cm × 23.47 cm.
 If the device was “on”, the white region of the rectangle turned blue.
 If the device was “off”, the white region remained white.
-In addition, a maximum of 4 differently colored circles were used, and each circle measured 2.67 cm × 2.67 cm.
+In addition, a maximum of 4 differently colored circles were used, and each circle measured 2.67 cm × 2.67 cm (see Figure 2 below).
 The machine was designed such that it activated immediately when a circle that was predetermined to be a blicket contacted it.
 At the start of any given trial, three (for the BB experimental trials) or four equally-spaced (for the BB control trials) circles appeared above the blicket machine.
 Finally, the videos contained a built-in script, which experimenters were instructed to read.
 All video events were created in Microsoft PowerPoint.

 Procedure.
 Participants were either tested in a quiet room on campus or in a quiet room in local children’s science museum.
 At the beginning of the experiment, all participants were shown a pretraining video.
 The video consisted of a rectangular base (i.e., the previously mentioned blicket detector) and two shapes (i.e., a gray triangle and a gray pentagon).
 Crucially, these shapes were unrelated to the circles that were used during the main portion of the experiment.
 The pretraining phase began with the triangle (object A) and pentagon (object B), which were located side-by-side and above the machine.
 Object A then descended until it contacted and immediately activated the machine (i.e., the white region changed from white to blue).
 Object A then ascended until it returned to its starting position above the machine.
 Object B then descended until it contacted and failed to activate the machine.
 Object B then returned to its starting position.
 Finally, both objects descended until they contacted the machine, which immediately activated.
 Participants were then asked whether each object was a blicket.
 This event was identical to the “one-cause” event in Gopnik, Sobel, Schulz, and Glymour (2001) and was included to ensure that participants could reason about blicket objects.

 Figure 2.
 Schematic of one of the two BB experimental events.
+The upper-right portion of the figure shows the BB event as it unfolded across time.
+The lower-left portion of the figure shows the three objects and the text, “Is this one a blicket?” above each object across time.

 Following the pretraining phase, participants were given four test trials—either the two BB experimental trials and 2 BB control trials or two ISO experimental trials and 2 ISO control trials—in counterbalanced order using a Latin square.
+Differently colored objects were used across all trials to prevent carryover effects.